 Please Note: NetWaiter’s platform is free for restaurants.
-To help attract more local customers and keep them informed with the daily changes going on at your restaurant during this crisis, restaurants can activate their custom NetWaiter site/app below, for free.
+To help attract more local customers and keep them informed with daily changes (especially during this crisis), restaurants can activate their custom NetWaiter site/app below, for free.

-When the movement of people comes to a grinding halt, so do their wallets.
-As the financial shock to the U.S. and world economy unfolds, it will be brutal on small businesses and especially restaurants.
+The economy came to a virtual stop due to COVID-19.
+As the financial shock to the U.S. and world economy unfolds, it continues to be especially hard on restaurants.

-This crisis is very fluid and will evolve as the rules for doing business constantly change.
-While “best practices” may change daily, restaurants need to take IMMEDIATE action to minimize the overwhelming impact this crisis will have on them.
+This crisis will evolve as the rules for doing business constantly change.
+While “best practices” may change daily, restaurants can take action to minimize the overwhelming impact this crisis will have on them.

 Here are 5 things restaurants can do RIGHT NOW to help survive the COVID-19 crisis:

 1. Bring In ANY And ALL Revenue You Possibly Can

 Restaurants are taking a huge economic hit from COVID-19.
 To minimize the financial impact, you need to focus on any elements of your operations that can still drive revenue.

 As certain parts of the country start the ‘re-opening’ process, it’s important to focus on aspects of your business that are the most beneficial to your bottom line.

 With minimal or zero in-house traffic, focus on your takeout and delivery operations.
 If you don’t have takeout or delivery operations – START NOW.
 This is critical, and will be for the foreseeable future.
 Even when we exit this crisis, takeout and delivery will remain very popular with customers.

 While takeout and delivery sales were already growing at impressive annual rates, this crisis has accelerated that growth significantly.
 Restaurant owners should expect their ‘post-crisis’ takeout and delivery sales to be much higher than their ‘pre-crisis’ sales, even if they subside as dine-in business resumes.